sfraney/wilderness_pathfinder_connections/content/advisory.md

 description = "Meet our advisory council" keywords = [ "advisory", "council", "board" ]
 +++
+The Advisory Council of Wilderness Pathfinder Connections is composed of dedicated leaders, mentors, and advocates committed to empowering women veterans through nature-based rites of passage.
+Together, we provide guidance, strategic vision, and support to further our mission.

 ![Latino woman holding a camping lantern up to her face to illuminate the area](/uploads/maria-400.jpg "Maria in basecamp")

 ## Maria